relivnd/blog/content/posts/who-is-rag/index.md

 ## Outlook

 We will use the game at upcoming events or fairs to demonstrate the power of RAG and hope to inspire visitors to use this fascinating technology.
 We are also considering making the game mobile-first and/or public.
 We have not decided on this yet, but if you're following me on LinkedIn, you'll be the first to know.
 If you would like a demo of the game or the RAG PoC (for example, in combination with your company data), please get in touch with me and we will arrange something.

-## Thanks

-Subscribe to my newsletter to find out when I next have something exciting to tell you from the world of IT and the cloud.
-For inquiries regarding projects, please refer to my employer [tecRacer](https://tecracer.ch).
-With hundreds of certifications, years of experience and dozens of trainings we Cloud Enable your Business!